FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 * ClaimsNamespace: Some authorization providers will prefix all their claims with a namespace, e.g. ``http://my.company.org/auth/user/*.read``.
 Configure the namespace here to make Firely Server interpret it correctly.
 It will then strip off that prefix and interpret it as just ``user/*.read``.
 By default no namespace is configured.
 * RequireHttpsToProvider: Token exchange with an Authorization server should always happen over https.
 However, in a local testing scenario you may need to use http.
 Then you can set this to 'false'.
 The default value is 'true'.
 * Protected: This setting controls which of the interactions actually require authentication.
 In the example values provided here, $validate is not in the TypeLevelInteractions.
 This means that you can use POST [base-url]/Patient/$validate without authorization.
 Since you only read Conformance resources with this interaction, this might make sense.
+* TokenIntrospection: This setting is configurable when you use `reference tokens <https://docs.duendesoftware.com/identityserver/v5/apis/aspnetcore/reference/>`_.
+* ShowAuthorizationPII: This is a flag to indicate whether or not PII is shown in logs.
 * AccessTokenScopeReplace: (FS v4.7.0) With this optional setting you tell Firely Server which character replaces the ``/`` (forward slash) character in a SMART scope.
 This setting is needed in cases like working with Azure Active Directory (see details in section :ref:`feature_accesscontrol_aad`).

 .. _feature_accesscontrol_compartment: